2025-10-15

 Note

 The forward edge of the replacement section is installed under the rear edge of the component on the vehicle, with an overlap of at least 25 mm.
-This joint is secured only with structural adhesive.
+The forward edge of the replacement section is secured only with structural adhesive (no fasteners are installed).

 Informational PurposesAn informational icon, calling your attention